 If you don’t wait some time before you slice it, you risk breaking the loaf into chunks when you cut it.
 Now that’s not really a problem, but for soda bread enthusiasts, a well sliced loaf is worth the wait.

 What you’ll love about this recipe is that it tastes delicious on its own or alongside an Irish-inspired entree like this recipe for Fried Cabbage with Sausage and Potatoes.

 So what are you waiting for?
 Give this Herbed Irish Soda Bread recipe a try.
 You won’t be disappointed.
 Enjoy!

-For more delicious bread and muffin recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more delicious bread and muffin recipes like this Irish Herbed Soda Bread, be sure to check out Wisconsin Homemaker’s Recipe Section.

 This Irish classic recipe for Herbed Soda Bread is so quick and easy with just a handful of ingredients and ready in under 40 minutes.
 Makes 1 loaf.

 - 1/2 tsp garlic salt